percona/k8sps-docs/docs/operator.md

 MySQL cluster; it should include only [URL-compatible characters :octicons-link-external-16:](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3), not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character;
+* `finalizers` subsection:
-* `finalizers.delete-mysql-pods-in-order` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default).
+    * `percona.com/delete-mysql-pods-in-order` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default).

-* `finalizers.delete-mysql-pods-in-order` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default).
+    * `percona.com/delete-ssl` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes [objects, created for SSL](TLS.md) (Secret, certificate, and issuer) after the cluster deletion event (off by default).

 The toplevel spec elements of the [deploy/cr.yaml :octicons-link-external-16:](https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/cr.yaml) are the following ones: